-WordPress web directory password protection allows you to secure and manage your content on a web server level.
-Once protected, users have to log in to access your secure site content.
+WordPress web directory password protection allows you to secure and manage your content on the webserver level.
+Once protected, users have to log in to access your secured site content.

-In this article, we will introduce what a .htaccess file is and walk you through how to use it to password protect your entire WordPress website, certain pages, as well as files.
+In this article, we will introduce what a .htaccess file is and how to use it to password protect your entire WordPress website, certain pages, as well as files.
 Let’s get started with the basics!

 The .htaccess file refers to a configuration file read by the server.
 It helps you handle server configuration settings.
 This file can be used to control cache, optimize your site, and reset permalink structure.
 You can also create a redirection from non-www to www URLs with the .htaccess file.

-After installing your WordPress website on the Apache webserver, look for this file in your root directory.
+After installing your WordPress website on the Apache webserver, you can look for this file in the root directory.
 Sometimes, the .htaccess file is hidden.
 You need to enable the show hidden files option to view it.

 Directory password protection restricts unauthorized access to files in a directory via usernames and passwords.